quex-tech/quex-v1-contracts/README.md

 Storage for the off-chain data.
 Every received data item must be signed by TD.
 The contract verifies that TD has write permissions by calling `isAllowed` method of `V1LogPolicies`, verifies the signature, and stores the data.
 For API key management and query efficiency, single TD can provide several data feeds signed with the same key.
-For thet reason, `feeID` is included in signed data, and single log contract can manage several feeds (given that the same log policies are applied to all of them).
+For thet reason, `feedID` is included in signed data, and single log contract can manage several feeds (given that the same log policies are applied to all of them).